• Skip to main content

 Most virtualization and infrastructure platforms are not designed with extending server longevity as a core goal.
 Their architecture and development model make it difficult to maintain performance and reliability as hardware ages.
 Over time, this leads to the familiar four- to five-year refresh cycle that defines enterprise IT planning.

-Register Now
+Watch Now

 Traditional virtualization software is built from multiple independent layers: a hypervisor, a virtual storage engine, a network virtualization component, and a management framework.
 Each layer consumes CPU cycles, memory, and I/O bandwidth.
 Vendors add new features by introducing additional modules that must interact with the existing management layer and hypervisor.
 Each module introduces its own background services and control processes.
 With every update, the total resource requirement grows.

-The hardware does not become obsolete on its own.
+The hardware does not inherently become obsolete.
 The software demands more.
 A version upgrade that improves functionality also increases CPU utilization and memory consumption.
 What begins as a minor performance reduction compounds over time until older servers cannot keep up.
 Replacement becomes the practical response.

 This pattern does not stem from neglect or deliberate obsolescence.
 It is the natural outcome of building large, modular software that continues to expand.
 Features accumulate, interdependencies multiply, and the software relies on newer hardware generations to maintain responsiveness.
 The model favors innovation speed and feature breadth at the expense of long-term hardware usability.